Running a Flink Job

 When entering a parameter containing sensitive information (for example, login password), you can add an at sign (@) before the parameter name to encrypt the parameter value.
 This prevents the sensitive information from being persisted in plaintext.
 When you view job information on the MRS management console, the sensitive information is displayed as *.

 Example: username=admin @password=admin_123

-This parameter is optional.
-It is used to modify service parameters for the job.
+(Optional) It is used to modify service parameters for the job.
 The parameter modification applies only to the current job.
 To make the modification take effect permanently for the cluster, follow instructions in Configuring Service Parameters.

 To add multiple parameters, click on the right.
 To delete a parameter, click Delete on the right.

-Command submitted to the background for execution when a job is submitted
+Command submitted to the background for execution when a job is submitted.

 - Confirm job configuration information and click OK.